-Viewers Think Jim Bob Duggar Would Nix A Jonathan Hartono Courtship, Here’s Why
+Viewers Think Jim Bob Duggar Would Nix A Jonathan Hartono Courtship — Here’s Why

 — Gov. Mike Huckabee (@GovMikeHuckabee) May 5, 2017

-Still, while it may be a factor some viewers will incorporate into their own speculation about whether a Hartono-Duggar courtship is likely, it’s based entirely on their own impressions of Jim Bob Duggar and not on anything he has publicly said.
-The fact that the evidence for this relationship is flimsy at best, however, remains true.
+Still, while it may be a factor some viewers will incorporate into their own speculation about whether a Hartono-Duggar courtship is likely, it’s based entirely on their own impressions of Jim Bob Duggar, and not anything he has publicly said.
+The fact that the evidence for this relationship is flimsy at best, though — that remains true.

 [Featured Image by Duggar Family/Instagram]